Oluwapelumi99/Cuppy-s-restaurant/README.md

 - I started the automated testing by checking that the forms in my app are valid.
 - Started by creating a test_forms.py file for both my apps.
-- I have ran a total of 10 tests to test the booking forms and all of them have passed
+- I have ran a total of 10 tests, 9 to test the booking and review forms 1 to test the review_list function and all of them have passed
 <img width="744" alt="Screenshot 2024-10-13 at 23 01 04" src="https://github.com/user-attachments/assets/6dfa1d8f-459d-4ee3-a183-7ef2ceefc8be">
 <img width="728" alt="Screenshot 2024-10-13 at 23 01 13" src="https://github.com/user-attachments/assets/7dba5eed-e656-40ad-aec0-3ab4ff1cef4a">
 <img width="939" alt="Screenshot 2024-10-13 at 23 02 03" src="https://github.com/user-attachments/assets/e9d25383-5d96-4aca-8aaa-ea96131e9fc2">